-- If someone has already had a heart attack, do that individual have an increased chance that chest pain may signal a second heart attack?
+- If someone has already had a heart attack, does that individual have an increased chance that chest pain may signal a second heart attack?

 - If you are with or near someone who thinks that he or she may be having a heart attack, what should be done immediately and why is fast response so important?